Symphony No. 83 (Haydn): Movements

 The symphony opens in stormy G minor with the minor triad further intensified by the added dissonance of the C♯.
 The dotted rhythms that answer are transformed into fanfares later in the first theme group of the sonata form movement.

-The second theme in B♭ major features dotted repeated notes in a solo oboe against jerky acciaccatura in the first violins.
+The second theme in B♭ major features dotted repeated notes in a solo oboe against jerky acciaccaturas in the first violins.
 This is the "Hen" motif that gives the symphony its nickname, although it is also related to the dotted rhythm response in the first theme.
 The development features the exploration of the two themes in different keys.
 It opens with the first theme in C minor, followed by the second theme in E♭ major and F minor.
 The first theme is then heard contrapuntally leading towards the dominant allowing for a retransition to the tonic for the recapitulation.
 The first theme is recapitulated in G minor while the second theme is recapitulated in G major.